Andrea Ranocchia

-Andrea Ranocchia ([anˈdrɛːa raˈnɔkkja]; born 16 February 1988) is a former Italian professional footballer who played as a defender.
+Andrea Ranocchia ([anˈdrɛːa raˈnɔkkja]; born 16 February 1988) is an Italian former professional footballer who played as a defender.

 Club career

 Early career

 Born in Assisi in the province of Perugia, Ranocchia started his career at Perugia then in Arezzo.
 Ranocchia played for Arezzo's Primavera team in 2005–06 season.
 He made his professional debut with the Arezzo senior side in Serie B under manager Antonio Conte during the 2006–07 season.

 Genoa

 Loan to Bari

 In August 2008, Genoa purchased half of the registration rights of Ranocchia for €1.55 million and sent him on loan to Bari, rejoining Arezzo coach Conte, where he won the Serie B Championship, obtaining promotion to Serie A the following season, and forming a promising defensive partnership with fellow emerging Italian centre-back Leonardo Bonucci.
 On 26 June 2009 Genoa signed him outright for another €2.45 million from Arezzo; Genoa paid €4 million in total for him within a year.